matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 _Mura_ is not just a vague feeling of chaos.
 In modern software delivery teams, it is a problem you can detect and measure using **DORA** metrics.
 It is the "hurry up and wait" pattern that creates waste (_Muda_) and inefficiency.

-Unevenness is not "a system problem", it is often a result of:
+Unevenness is often a result of:

 - capacity overcommitment without contingency
 - deadline-driven delivery